All Episodes

 And there's one reason for it.

-Plus your phone calls coming up on open line Friday.
+Plus, your phone calls coming up on Open Line Friday.

 That's what we do.

-We make the complex understandable 800-282-2882.
+We make the complex understandable.

 The left's continued glee at having the president on the run will last only as long as the president stubbornly refuses to make things right with the American people.

-Things went horribly wrong in New Orleans and while the inexplicable gaffes of the disaster tag team of blank and Nagan will ultimately come to be seen as at least equally responsible for all this the American people want an acknowledgement of what they've seen with their own eyes and heard with their own ears the people that the president dispatched to deal with the relief efforts failed miserably.
+Things went horribly wrong in New Orleans, and while the inexplicable gaps of the disaster tag team of blank and Nagan will ultimately come to be seen as at least equally responsible for all this, the American people want an acknowledgement of what they've seen with their own eyes and heard with their own ears.

-They want the president to take ultimate responsibility for this and they want it done soon.
+They want the president to take ultimate responsibility for this, and they want it done soon.

-Any delay will be seen as playing politics and that's something the American people have no patience for right now.
+Any delay will be seen as playing politics, and that's something the American people have no patience for right now.

-Do the right thing Mr. Bush and do it now Rick Moran wrote this again the theme here is the left dancing on the graves of black people dancing at the uh and excited at the uh very pictures we see from this disaster because they think it's going to launch them uh back to electoral power uh if Mr Moran here is right that the uh American people have no patience for playing politics right now if that's true then uh democrats face
+Again, the theme here is the left dancing on the graves of black people, dancing and excited at the very pictures we see from this disaster because they think it's going to launch them back to electoral power.

 Janet in Hampton, Virginia, we'll start with you today.